Tracking Your Assets: How Barcodes, QR Codes, and RFIDs Can Help Manage Your Inventory

 Although barcodes are easy to use and inexpensive, they are very limited in the amount of information they can encode.
 In the last 10 years, new technologies have been developed that can encode much more and varied types of data.

-This stated, significant changes to the barcode system have been looming.
-The indication of changing tides first occurred in 2003, when WalMart required all of their suppliers to adopt RFID tagging for their items.
+This stated significant changes to the barcode system have been looming.
+The indication of changing tides first occurred in 2003, when Walmart required all of its suppliers to adopt RFID tagging for their items.